Blockbuster UK administrators to shut 129 stores, cut 760 jobs

-Blockbuster, which is owned by U.S. satellite TV company Dish Network (DISH.O), went into administration on Wednesday, days after music and DVD retailer HMV HMV.F did the same.
+Blockbuster, which is owned by U.S. satellite TV company Dish Network, went into administration on Wednesday, days after music and DVD retailer HMV did the same.

 “Having reviewed the portfolio with management, the store closure plan is an inevitable consequence of having to restructure the company to a profitable core which is capable of being sold,” Blockbuster administrator Lee Manning of Deloitte said in a statement.